shubhi704/MD5/README.md

 # .SDC file

+ .sdc stands for Synopsys Design Constraints which is used to define the design constraints.
+Below I have listed important commands of SDC file

     ******************************************************
     Time Information
     ******************************************************
     set_time_format -unit ns -decimal_places 3

+ This is indicating that all the values are represented in nano-second and the digits are valid upto 3 decimal places.

     **************************************************************
     Create Clock
     **************************************************************
     create_clock -period 600.000 -waveform { 0.000 300.000 } -name {clock} [get_ports {clock}]

+Using create_clock command we make the clock period 600ns which will trigger at 0ns and 300ns (or 50% duty cycle).

     **************************************************************
     Set Input Delay